The Lone C++ Coder's Blog

 6-Minute Read

-<p>If you look at really productive programmers - like the top 10-20% - there are usually a couple of characteristics that they share.
+If you look at really productive programmers - like the top 10-20% - there are usually a couple of characteristics that they share.
 Aptitude and in-depth understanding of both the system they are working on and the technologies involved is obviously one very important factor.
 Another factor that tends to be overlooked is that these programmers are also masters of their tools in the same way that a master craftsman - say, a carpenter - is also a master of their tools.
-That includes potentially…
+That includes potentially obscure tools, and the ones handed down from grandps or found at a yard sale.

 Timo Geusch